 request.addValue("application/json", forHTTPHeaderField: "Content-Type")

-Unfortunately the FitBit API is not that fancy, and it takes instead a simple URL-encoded set of params appended to the POST URL.
+Unfortunately the Fitbit API is not that fancy, and it takes instead a simple URL-encoded set of params appended to the POST URL.

 To handle the composition of the URL, we create the asURLString() function.
 This takes a dictionary of input params and creates a URL-encoded string, with the parameters sorted alphabetically.
 Sorting the parameters is not a requirement in the URL request, but we will use the same code in the OAuth library.

+Listing 5-20.

 func asURLString (inputData: [String:String]!=[:]) -> String {

 var params: [String] = []